-5.1 How do life sciences companies which distribute their products globally comply with GDPR standards?
+5.1 How do life sciences companies that distribute their products globally comply with data privacy standards such as GDPR and other similar standards?

 The Peruvian Personal Data Protection Law enacted by Law $N^{\circ}$ 29733, and its regulations approved by Supreme Decree $N^{\circ}$ 003-2013-JUS, apply to personal data contained or destined to be contained in a public or private personal database to be processed in Peru.